QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/av_evasion/index.md

 * High level of traffic from one account (LogOn events etc.)
 * Signature Detection
 * Python obfuscation is in cheatsheet
+* `smbexec.py`: create a BAT file with each command often blocked by Windows Defender
 </div></div>